Data-Protocol/privacy-playground/README.md

 To avoid potential catastrophe and to avoid delaying their expansion into more cities, domestically and internationally, they have brought **you** in as their chosen data privacy and security expert to remove any potential problems, unknowns and future risks.

-Because of the short time to market there is no product documentation whatsover.
+From a third party perspective, they tell you they have used federated login to simplify the signup and, [Google Maps SDK](https://developers.google.com/maps/documentation) to display mapping information and for site analytics they use [Google Analytics](https://marketingplatform.google.com/about/analytics/) and [Google Firebase for augmented analytics understanding](https://firebase.google.com/products/analytics).
+They are not aware of any other 3rd party dependancies other than AWS for hosting of database and app executables.

 They are aware of the existing mysql database structure and they have given you the mysql root user and password, which is the only credential that they know exists.
+They tell you the data currently resides in an AWS US-East-1 RDS database.

 ![MySQL Database Schema](./images/dbSchema.png)

 They tell you that to their knowledge, this is the only data that exists, that there are 300 drivers, nearly 4100 registrated celebrities that have taken 100,000 trips to date.
 You know Elite Cars have a massive problem when they gave you the mysql root password of 'root' and you immediately could access Mel Gibson's password in the clear.
 Here are examples of the records you found.

+Because of the short time to market there is no product documentation whatsover.

 ![Example Database Records](./images/dbRecords.png)